top of page

 20. Should I settle or file for consumer court?

-If harassment is illegal (threats, abuse), file complaint while negotiating settlement.
+If harassment is illegal (threats, abuse), file a complaint while negotiating settlement.
 Consumer court is for dispute resolution, not debt avoidance.
 Settlement resolves debt; court doesn't eliminate liability.

 Expert Recommendations: Final Verdict